AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/planning-a-project/manage-project-team.md

 >
 >You can add to the Project Team only users that belong to the Group associated with the project.

 1. Go to the project where you want to add users to the project team, then click **Scheduling** in the left panel.

-The Scheduling section might be located under **Show More**.
+   >[!TIP]
+   >
+   >You might need to click **Show More** to find the Scheduling section, or click Workload Balancer first, and then select **Scheduling** in the upper-right corner of the Workload Balancer.

 1. Click **Add Users**.

    The Add Users to Project Team dialog box displays.